-New Ballet provides educators with a pre-performance curriculum.
-This Teacher’s Guide includes pre-performance materials designed to engage the students in activities such as connecting each character to the instrument used to represent them, writing criticisms of the performance, as well as comprehensive biographical information on the creators.
+New Ballet provides educators with a Teacher’s Guide to be used before or after the performance, including materials designed to engage the students in activities such as connecting each character to the instrument used to represent them, the tools of the dancer (shoes, props and costumes), opportunities to compare and contrast Nut Remix with the traditional Nutcracker Ballet and more.

 ~Terry Starr, Orff Teacher at Bruce Elementary.